Peter Jackson: Heavenly Creatures and Forgotten Silver

-Hollywood, Weta, and the Film Commission
+Hollywood, Wētā, and the Film Commission

 The success of Heavenly Creatures helped pave the way for Jackson's first big budget Hollywood film, The Frighteners starring Michael J. Fox, in 1996.
 Jackson was given permission to make this comedy / horror film entirely in New Zealand despite being set in a North American town.
-This period was a key one of change for both Jackson and Weta Workshop, the visual effects company – born from the one-man contributions of George Port to Heavenly Creatures – with which Jackson is often associated.
+This period was a key one of change for both Jackson and Wētā Workshop, the visual effects company – born from the one-man contributions of George Port to Heavenly Creatures – with which Jackson is often associated.

-Weta, initiated by Jackson and key collaborators, grew rapidly during this period to incorporate both digital and physical effects, make-up and costumes, the first two areas normally commanded by Jackson collaborator Richard Taylor.
+Wētā, initiated by Jackson and key collaborators, grew rapidly during this period to incorporate both digital and physical effects, make-up and costumes, the first two areas normally commanded by Jackson collaborator Richard Taylor.

 The Frighteners was regarded as a box office failure.
 Film critic Roger Ebert expressed disappointment stating that "incredible effort has resulted in a film that looks more like a demo reel than a movie".
 In February 1997, Jackson launched legal proceedings against the New Zealand Listener magazine for defamation, over a review of The Frighteners which claimed that the film was "built from the rubble of other people's movies".
 In the end, the case was not pursued further.
 Around this time Jackson's remake of King Kong was shelved by Universal Studios, partly because of Mighty Joe Young and Godzilla, both giant monster movies, that had already gone into production.
 Universal feared it would be thrown aside by the two higher budget movies.

 This period of transition seems not to have been entirely a happy one; it also marked one of the high points of tension between Jackson and the New Zealand Film Commission since Meet the Feebles had gone over-budget earlier in his career.
 Jackson has claimed the Commission considered firing him from Feebles, though the NZFC went on to help fund his next three films.
 In 1997, the director submitted a lengthy criticism of the commission for a magazine supplement meant to celebrate the body's 20th anniversary, criticising what he called inconsistent decision-making by inexperienced board members.
 The magazine felt that the material was too long and potentially defamatory to publish in that form; a shortened version of the material went on to appear in Metro magazine.
 In the Metro article Jackson criticised the Commission over funding decisions concerning a film he was hoping to executive produce, but refused to drop a client-confidentiality provision that would have allowed them to publicly reply to his criticisms.